Shad0wSeven/Quietfox-Proton/README.md

 ## Designed to make Firefox feel better once again.

 After proton, things broke, themes were lost, and tons of bad stuff happened.
-Thankfully, the quietfox theme was honestly minimally affected, and I decided to adapt it to use with my own system.
+Thankfully, I fixed my favorite theme.

 This theme was designed with Compact mode in mind, although Normal and Touch density can still be used.
+(If you're a masochist)

 ## Features and Screenshots